-Static QR codes, the most common type, are used to disseminate information to the general public.
-They are often displayed in advertising materials in the environment (such as billboards and posters), on television and in newspapers and magazines.
-The code’s creator can track information about the number of times a code was scanned and its associated action taken, along with the times of scans and the operating system of the devices that scanned it.
+Static QR codes, like the one above, are typically used to disseminate information to the general public.
+They are often displayed on posters and billboards and in ads in newspapers and magazines.
+The person who created the code can track information about the number of times their code was scanned and whether or not the code's call to action was taken.

 Dynamic QR codes (sometimes referred to as unique QR codes) offer more functionality.
-The owner can edit the code at any time and can target a specific individual for personalized marketing.
-Such codes can track more specific information, including the scanners names and email address, how many times they scanned the code and, in conjunction with tracking codes on a website, conversion rates.
+They can be edited at any time and even target a specific individual for personalized marketing.
+Such codes contain more metadata to facilitate tracking.

 QR codes are an inexpensive way to enhance business-to-business (B2B) and business-to-consumer (B2C) communication.
 Popular uses include:

 - Contactless dining - During the COVID-19 pandemic, many restaurants began using QR codes to provide paperless menus.

 - Mobile device management - Network administrators can generate a QR code for device enrollment and send it to an end user by email.
 The QR code's call to action will prompt the end user to download the applications and policies that the managed device requires.

 - Point of Sale (POS) - PayPal introduced a feature on its mobile app that enables people selling goods to accept payments through QR codes.